apigee/api-platform-samples/setup/README.md

-# Apigee API Samples Setup
+# Apigee Platform API Samples Setup

 This directory provides scripts that configure your local environment and deploy sample API proxies to your organization